johnfairh/Bebop/Fw2020/test/notes.md

 * Locale
   * React on mouseover
   * Menu opens on top, mouseover
-  * Current locale has tickmark; all highlight on hover
+  * Current trans has tickmark; all highlight on hover
   * Menu aligns right, expands left into page

 # Breadcrumbs